 Our education programme is divided into summer and winter schedules.

 Spring/Summer/Autumn Schedule: April, May, June, September, early October.

-The summer schedule involves two outdoor activity based courses: Wetland Field Studies and the Living Sandcastle.
-Both involve exploring the wildlife associated with habitats especially important to Wexford.
+The summer schedule involves exploring the wildlife associated with habitats especially important to Wexford.

-Wetland Field Studies; Snipe Field, Wexford Wildfowl Reserve
+Field Studies in the Snipe Field, Wexford Wildfowl Reserve

 The duration of both of these programmes is approximately 2.5 to 3 hours (usually from 10am to 1pm but times can be flexible).
 The outdoor activities are most suited for 1st to 6th class students.

 The winter schedule is mostly indoor based as appropriate for this time of year.

 Our Greenland White-fronted Goose workshop is suitable for younger classes and concentrates on learning about the birds through quizzes and observation.